| Products from SIMON AND SCHUSTER CHILDREN'S PUBLISHING DIVISION

 View: By latest product added | By earliest product added

-Below are some of the products SIMON AND SCHUSTER CHILDREN'S PUBLISHING DIVISION has shared with ToyDirectory and TDmonthly
+Below are a select number of products from SIMON AND SCHUSTER CHILDREN'S PUBLISHING DIVISION

 A squirrel named Micawber loves the paintings he sees through the windows of the nearby art museum.
 One day he notices an artist copying the old masters, and he decides to do the same — with surprising results.
 In their second collaboration, best-selling author-illustrator team John Lithgow and C. F. Payne introduce children to the world of art through the eyes — and paint-splattered tail — of a highly creative squirrel.
 Micawber, a squirrel fascinated by art, leaves a museum with an art student and secretly uses her supplies to make his own paintings.

 — Emily Bieritz, manager of The Toy Box

 in a December 2014 interview that Micawber is one of the best-selling books at their store.

 ToyDirectory Product ID#: 37097 (added 12/30/2014)

 Author Lara Bergen and illustrator Betsy Snyder tell the tale of an eco-conscious superhero in this lift-the-flap board book.
 Kids who read the book will learn that with a little super-imagination, trash can become treasure.
 Parents can visit publisher Simon and Schuster’s site

 to download activities and crafts based on the book.